Culture and Heritage Itinerary

 Harrison’s Legendary Sasquatch

-The mystery of ‘Sasquatch’ has led thousands to search for signs of the ape-like beast.
-Question everything but don’t dismiss the possibilities until you’ve explored our collection.
+The mystery of Sasquatch has led thousands to search for signs of the elusive being.
+Question everything but don’t dismiss the possibilities.
 The legend is real!
-The Sasquatch Museum is located at the Harrison Hot Springs Visitor Centre and contains compelling artifacts, history, witness accounts, science, lore, and myths.

 Agassiz’s Railway History

-The Agassiz Harrison Museum is housed in an original Canadian Pacific Railway (CPR) station that was built in 1893.
+What started as a small settlement called Ferny Coombe, soon became the budding metropolis of the town called Agassiz.
+With the building of the Canadian Pacific Railway line, the core of the town soon developed adjacent to the railway tracks.
+Today, the Agassiz Harrison Museum is housed in an original Canadian Pacific Railway (CPR) station that was built in 1893.
 Only 130 years ago, the station was fully operational.

 Harrison Mills’ History

 Charles Fenn Pretty was also the father of Charles Nelson Pretty — another prominent contributor to Harrison Mills.
-Dating back to 1917, Charles Nelson Pretty and, his wife, Rowena Elizabeth Peters were presented with an opportunity to purchase a 160-acre parcel of land that had frontage on the Harrison River.
-Today, this property is known as Sandpiper Resort—home to Rowena’s Inn on the River and Sandpiper Golf Course.
+Dating back to 1917, Charles Nelson Pretty and his wife Rowena Elizabeth Peters were presented with an opportunity to purchase a 160-acre parcel of land that had frontage on the Harrison River.
+Today this property is known as Sandpiper Resort—home to Rowena’s Inn on the River and Sandpiper Golf Course.

 District of Kent